AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Research Questions Methodology

 \subsection{Method 3: AI Incident Analysis}

-While interviews and surveys capture downstream developers' perspectives on AI safety, they do not reveal whether these concerns align with real-world failures.
-To address this gap, we analysed incidents from the AI Incident Database (AIID)~\cite{mcgregor2021preventing}.
-By triangulating these perspectives, we identify potential mismatches between developer focus and real-world safety outcomes.
+While interviews and surveys capture downstream developers' perspectives on practical AI failures, they do not reveal whether these concerns align with documented real-world failures.
+To address this gap, we analysed incidents from the AIID~\citep{mcgregor2021preventing}.
+By triangulating these perspectives, we identify potential mismatches between developer focus and real-world failure manifestations.

-\textbf{Data Source.} Managed by a board of responsible AI experts, the AI incident database compiles public submissions and provides a collective memory of failings in intelligent systems~\cite{mcgregor2021preventing}.
-The database indexes a collective history of harms or near-harms caused by the deployment of artificial intelligence systems in the real world~\cite{incidentdatabase}.
+\textbf{Data Source.} Managed by a board of responsible AI experts, the AI incident database compiles public submissions and provides a collective memory of failings in intelligent systems~\citep{mcgregor2021preventing}.
+The database indexes a collective history of harms or near-harms caused by the deployment of artificial intelligence systems in the real world.
 Each entry includes a description of the incident and multiple reports linked to related news coverage.
 The reports are sampled to ensure comprehensive coverage of each incident and to enhance the discoverability of incidents by users.
-We downloaded all 874 incidents from the AI Incident Database in 13 Jan 2025.
+To give an example, one incident involved an automated HR system that terminated employees without human oversight, highlighting risks in AI-assisted decision-making.
+We downloaded all 874 incidents from the AI Incident Database on 13 Jan 2025.

-\textbf{Analysis.} To map the incidents to concerns identified in RQ1, two authors independently annotated each incident based on a specific subtheme failure in AI safety concerns derived from RQ1, assigning one or more violations of AI safety concerns.
-After two rounds of annotation and discussion, with each round containing 50 incidents, the authors reached a Cohen's Kappa of 0.71, indicating a good level of agreement~\cite{mchugh2012interrater}.
+\textbf{Analysis.} To map the incidents to specific failures identified in RQ1, two authors independently annotated each incident based on a specific AI failure subtheme derived from RQ1, assigning one or more failure categories.
+After two rounds of annotation and discussion, with each round containing 50 incidents, the authors reached a Cohen's Kappa of 0.71, indicating a good level of agreement~\citep{mchugh2012interrater}.
 The authors continued to annotate 100 incidents per round independently until the dataset was completed, resolving disagreements as they arose.